AgnesSG/AgnesSG.github.io/_projects/3_hospital_expansion_xela.markdown

     San Rafael Hospital.
 Left: north facade (classified building).
 Right: south facade.
 </div>

 **The challenge** Although small, the hospital needed several additional services to complete its functions, such as full operation rooms and delivery rooms, and it was therefore in need of thorough revision, remodelling and expansion.
-At the same time, this intervention had to meet the regulations and limitations imposed by the office for the protection of the city’s historical and cultural heritage.
+At the same time, this intervention had to meet the regulations and limitations imposed by the office for the protection of the city’s history and cultural heritage.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">